 Surgery is required if the ankle is unstable or if the fracture is out of place.
 This procedure involves repositioning the bone fragments to their normal alignment.
 A surgeon uses metal plates and special screws to keep the bone fragments together.
 In some cases, a rod or screw is placed inside the bone.
 If a broken ankle heals improperly, it may result in ankle arthritis, which is why restoring the alignment is necessary to a full recovery.

 Broken Ankle Recovery Time

 Broken ankle recovery time after surgery takes about six to eight weeks, although pain can lessen after two to three weeks.
 Medications are available to help ease the pain after surgery.
 Ask your doctor when you can walk on a broken ankle.
 Make good progress, but don’t be in a rush!
 Walking on a broken ankle too soon can prevent you from making a full recovery, which is critical for a lifetime of joint health.

 How to Start Walking After a Broken Ankle

 Suffering from a broken ankle injury puts your ankles at risk for re-injury.
 Once you've fully recovered, it's important to take preventative measures once you start walking around again to ensure your ankles are supported.
 As you gain more mobility, consider wearing an ankle brace when participating in recreational activities or spending a long time on your feet.
 Supporting and compressing those vulnerable ligaments will greatly reduce your pain.

-Select an ankle brace with adjustable support and comfortable, breathable material. ( See Product).
+Select an ankle brace with adjustable support and comfortable, breathable material. ( See Product on Amazon).